apache/incubator-stormcrawler/README.md

 ## Getting help

 The [WIKI](https://github.com/apache/incubator-stormcrawler/wiki) is a good place to start your investigations but if you are stuck please use the tag [stormcrawler](http://stackoverflow.com/questions/tagged/stormcrawler) on StackOverflow or ask a question in the [discussions](https://github.com/apache/incubator-stormcrawler/discussions) section.
-Alternatively, you can join our [Discord channel](https://discord.com/invite/C62MHusNnG).

 [DigitalPebble Ltd](http://digitalpebble.com) provide commercial support and consulting for StormCrawler.